edif2008/connect-helm-charts/README.md

-# 1Password Connect Helm Charts
+# 1Password Connect Helm Charts test

 This repository hosts the offical 1Password Helm Charts for deploying 1Password Connect and the 1Password Connect Kubernetes Operator.